Heck yes! You CAN Sanitize With Sunshine.

 Brandeis captured the sentiment of this passage succinctly: “Sunlight is the best disinfectant.”

 The analogy was apt.
-This was in the same time period Robert Koch and Louis Pasteur were coming up with a lot of work that led up to the Germ Theory.
+This was in the same time Robert Koch and Louis Pasteur were coming up with a lot of work that led up to the Germ Theory.
 These men demonstrated specific microorganisms caused specific diseases and changed the world.
 When Bryce was writing about politicians, especially in places like Tammany Hall, the analogy seemed apt.

 What stops the proliferation of actual dangerous microbes?

-Actual, not figurative, sunlight.
+Actual, not symbolic, sunlight.

 Modern studies on disinfecting with sunlight